 Look at the journal it was published in.

-Nature, Science, and PNAS (A man clearly named that one) come to mind as some of the most prestigious science journals.
+Nature, Science, and PNAS come to mind as some of the most prestigious science journals.

-Keep in mind that scientists pay a fee to have their papers published, and there are predatory journals out there that want to exploit that and will publish anything.
+Keep in mind that scientists pay a fee to have their papers published.
+There are predatory journals that exploit new scientists and will publish anything.

 Look to see if the paper is peer-reviewed.

-There are lots of experts and PhDs with wacky views, and they can publish articles all day long.
+There are lots of PhDs with wacky views, and they can publish articles all day long.
 That doesn’t mean we should believe them.

 The peer review process means that other people considered to be experts (often with PhDs) have read the paper and criticized it.